krzemienski/awesome-from-stars/README.md

 * [cheshire-cat-ai/core](https://github.com/cheshire-cat-ai/core): AI agent microservice
 * [datarhei/core](https://github.com/datarhei/core): datarhei Core is management for FFmpeg processes without development effort.
 Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video project at any stage.
 We've solved the challenging problems so you can focus on your application, not your infrastructure.
 * [home-assistant/core](https://github.com/home-assistant/core): :house_with_garden: Open source home automation that puts local control and privacy first.
+* [vuejs/core](https://github.com/vuejs/core): 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 * [datarhei/core-client-python](https://github.com/datarhei/core-client-python): An API client library for datarhei Core in Python3.
 * [JohnEstropia/CoreStore](https://github.com/JohnEstropia/CoreStore): Unleashing the real power of Core Data with the elegance and safety of Swift
 * [nychealth/coronavirus-data](https://github.com/nychealth/coronavirus-data): This repository contains data on Coronavirus Disease 2019 (COVID-19) in New York City (NYC), from the NYC Department of Health and Mental Hygiene.